economycomfort/docker/README.md

-# docker-media
+# docker
-Files relating to docker services for home media streaming.
+Various services for homelab operation.

 ## Secrets
 Files within the `secrets` directory are GPG encrypted upon commit with `git-crypt`.